liiiiii/webpage/_pages/about.md

 ![](/images/profile_pic.jpg){: .align-right .width-half}

 Welcome to my site!
 My name is Xiaojie Li, and I am a fifth-year Ph.D. candidate in Quantitative Marketing at Simon Business School, University of Rochester, advised by Professors [Paul B. Ellickson](http://paulellickson.com/) and [Yufeng Huang](https://sites.google.com/site/yufenghuangphd).
+I am interested in platform economy, encompassing both digital platforms and traditional offline platforms.

 Prior to Simon, I obtained an MSc (*with distinction*) in Economics from the London School of Economics and Political Science, and a B.S. in Mathematics and a B.A. in Economics (Honors) from Boston College.

+I am on the 2024-2025 academic job market.